RocketChat/docs-old/5. Administrator Guides/Integrations/README.md

 The **process_incoming_request** method should return an object with a property **content** containing a valid Rocket.Chat message or an object with a property **error** that will be returned as the response of the request in JSON format and status code **400**.

+You can use the **console** to log and view the logs from Administration -> View Logs.

 ```javascript
 /* exported Script */
 /* globals console, _, s */